Martin-Muraskovas/tech258_azure_linux/vm_scale_sets.md

   - Upgrading does not change the instance size or the OS disk, but it updates the host environment.
 This is a method of modifying userdata as you can change your userdata and then upgrade to apply the new userdata.

 ## How to create an unhealthy instance.
+If you stop one of the running instances and then start it again.
+It will not run the userdata.
+This creates an unhealthy instance.
+If it remains unhealthy for 10 minutes then the instance will be terminated and the autoscaler will create a new one as there will be less than the minimum number of instances running.

 ## How to delete a VM scale set.
 I have found that the easiest way to delete a VM scale set is to go into the resource group and delete these three things:<br>